MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - **Fixed assets** – This includes the acquisition, depreciation, write up or write, and so on related to any fixed assets.
 This is primarily related to transactions that are generated in the Fixed asset module; however, there are integrations with Procurement and sourcing, Accounts receivable, and Project management and accounting.

+### Success by Design framework

+A [framework within the Dynamics 365 Implementation Guide](../implementation-guide/success-by-design.md) that provides guidance on aligning technology solutions with business goals, emphasizing training, and adoption as critical components.

 ### Supply chain

 A network of organizations, resources, activities, and processes that collaboratively design, produce, distribute, and deliver goods or services, ensuring efficient flow from suppliers to customers while minimizing costs and maximizing customer satisfaction.